 These teams met monthly.
 When Marketing wanted to produce a new brochure, the marketing team had to agree before it went to press.
-When Merchandising wanted to add a new product, the merchandising team had to reach consensus.
+When Merchandising wanted to add a new product, the merchandising team had to reach a consensus.
 When Human Resources wanted to set up a mentoring program, the team designed the program.
 People seemed happy to be involved.
 The owners felt glad that they had created such a close, family culture.

 Then a competitor moved in.
 The company lost three customers, then four, then five.
 The owners assembled the teams.
 What to do?
 “Run it through the marketing team,” someone suggested.
 But the marketing team didn’t know what to do.
 The owners huddled.
 They didn’t know what to do either.
 They couldn’t decide.

 So they hired a new consultant.
 This time it was our firm.
 We did a situation assessment.
 It became quickly apparent that an ignorance loop was at work.
-Everyone thought: “We can only make decisions by reaching consensus among our teams.
-If we don’t reach consensus, then we can’t move ahead.”
+Everyone thought: “We can only make decisions by reaching a consensus among our teams.
+If we don’t reach a consensus, then we can’t move ahead.”

-Over a twelve-month period we helped this company orchestrate a shift in culture.
+Over a twelve-month period, we helped this company orchestrate a shift in culture.
 The company disbanded the teams, inserted new managers in major roles, and got rid of the consensus culture.
-In its place we began building a different kind of culture.
+In its place, we began building a different kind of culture.
 A strategic plan put the focus on expanding the firm’s suite of services.
 Delegations were clarified; learning loops were initiated.
 Within two years, the firm’s revenues and profits hit new highs.